DataSQRL/sqrl/README.md

 ## Why DataSQRL?

 Data engineers spend a lot of time cobbling various tools and technologies together and maintaining all that data plumbing.
 And then spend more time to make sure the result performs well, scales, is robust, and observable.
 We are building a framework to do that for you.
+Like a web development framework but for data.
 Our goal is to automate the data engineering busywork, so it's easier to implement, test, debug, observe, deploy, and maintain data products.

 ## Getting Started